samiux/samiux.github.io/croissants.md

 - Ubuntu Server 20.04.3 LTS (64-bit) (support until April 2025)
 - __netplan__ as default
-- Support WIFI (for Monitoring Interface only) (Intel AX200 for WPA3 is not recommended as it is unstable)
+- Support WIFI (for Monitoring Interface only) (Intel AX200 for WPA3 is not recommended as it is unstable unless the kernel is 5.11.0-36 or later)

 ## MAIN COMPONENTS